 Socio-Economic Rights Institute of South Africa (SERI)

-SERI seeks to appoint Candidate Attorneys, based in South Africa.
+SERI seeks to appoint 2 candidate attorneys (CAs) to be based in South Africa.

 - Interest in, and experience of, research and publication.